sf202/Food-Oasis-Team-Project/README.md

 -	Facilitation of the seamless incorporation of supplier registration data into the designated database, guaranteeing data accuracy, integrity, and security.

 # Technical Platforms :
-- Frontend HTML/CSS Javascript
+- Frontend: HTML/CSS Javascript
-- Backend Javascript (NodeJS)
+- Backend: Javascript (NodeJS)
-- Database MySQL
+- Database: MySQL